MirjaLagerwaard/ProgrammeerprojectData/REPORT.md

 * Barchart and Table

-Hover over the bars of the barchart or hover over the rows of the table to see the exact amount of incidents per type of violation.
-Read in the table what the abbreviations on the x-axis of the barchart means.
+Hover over the bars of the Barchart or hover over the rows of the Table to see the exact amount of incidents per type of violation.
+Read in the Table what the abbreviations on the x-axis of the Barchart means.

 ###Detail